Sagrada Familia

 Do you want to see Barcelona from above?
 Enjoy a beautiful view over the city?
 Why not from the (soon to be) tallest building in the city?
 The Sagrada Família!

 Personally, when I go on a city trip, I love to get a glimpse of the city first.
-In Barcelona, there are different possibilities like the Santa Maria del Mar, the Montjuic or the Tibidabo.
-But the most impressive place for me is still that of the Sagrada Familia!
+In Barcelona, there are different possibilities, like the Cable car, the Montjuic, the Urquinaona Tower or the Tibidabo.
+But the most impressive place for me is still that of the Sagrada Família!

 Especially if you choose the time around sunset for it, the whole thing is a lot more intense!